 Step 6: Keep Detailed Fuel Purchase Records

-Tracking your fuel costs is crucial if you want to charge accurate and fair fuel surcharge fees.
+Efficient fuel tracking is crucial if you want to charge accurate and fair fuel surcharge fees.

 For this reason, you’ll want to maintain clear documentation every time you purchase fuel.
 Doing so is easy when you use a flexible fuel card, like the one we offer at AtoB.

 Transform Your Fuel Management With an AtoB Fuel Card

 The increased cost of fuel can affect any transportation company, especially if they’re trying to reduce fleet expenses.
 Fuel surcharges may help mitigate those costs.
 At AtoB, our fuel card can help you save money every time you visit the pump, whether you stop by a local mom-and-pop gas station or a national franchise.
 In addition to fuel, it can also be used to pay for insurance, tolls, maintenance expenses, and more.
 Our fuel card also offers: